 These vegetarian “enchiladas” are stacked.
 Stacked enchiladas have all the components of enchiladas except the tortillas and filling are stacked — casserole style.

 This version doesn’t actually have any enchilada sauce, either.
-Maybe it should be called “Mexican Layered Casserole” except I’m pretty sure it’s not really Mexican either.
+Maybe it should be called “Mexican Layered Casserole” except I’m pretty sure it’s not authentic Mexican either.

 Naming recipes is hard, guys.
 But I promise you’ll love this one!